NVIDIA-Genomics-Research/GenomeWorks/pygenomeworks/README.md

 A stable release of genomeworks can be installed from PyPI.
 Currently only CUDA 10.0 and CUDA 10.1 based packages are supported.
 Both of those packages are available for CPython 3.5 and 3.6.

+### Stable release (pre v0.5.0)

+NOTE - v0.5.0 onwards our package name is changing.
+Please refer to `master` branch documentation for details on python bindings for v0.4.0 and before.

+### v0.5.0 onwards

 ```
 pip install genomeworks-cuda10-0
 ```